qualityshepherd/brine/posts/updating_my_magic_system.md

 - a king's slipper
 - a coin from a beggar's cup

 **Burdens** are ballance in the magical world (Earthsea).
 Representing them with tarot is part GM/Player support and part... well... mysticism?
+They're an oracle for storytelling, and give consequences a symbolic, narrative hook instead of being just a penalty.

 **Promises** are like cantrips.
 Any mage worth his socks should be able to cast these simple, ephemeral spells.
 Substantial magic requires **Rituals** that can take days, weeks or even months.
 And then **Summoning** is the crazy train of opening yourself up to the whims of the Fey.
 Eg. only they can bring life back to the dead?